Top 11 Reasons to Visit Scotland!

 It is unlikely to go a day in Scotland without seeing intergenerational men walking around in their kilts and hearing bagpipe music in a local pub, or while visiting a castle.

 Everything is also blanketed in green grass.
 It’s hard not to go to Scotland without taking a long road trip around the country and enjoying all the pretty views that this beautiful country has to offer.
-I highly recommend renting a car and just getting lost.
+I highly recommend renting a car, taking a road trip, and just getting lost.

 I was never a fan of Scottish food before I visited.

-I found everything to be deep fried, which for the most part, it was.
-I don’t know if it was the cold weather in Scotland or the fact that I was swept away while traveling there that made everything taste 10x better.
+I found everything to be deep-fried, which for the most part, it was.
+So I don’t know if it was the cold weather in Scotland or the fact that I was swept away while traveling there that made everything taste 10x better.
 Not a day went by that I didn’t have fish and chips.

-I never before liked Scottish eggs.
-A classic dish of a soft boiled egg wrapped in sausage meat, then breaded and deep fried.
+Also, I never before liked Scottish eggs.
+A classic dish of a soft boiled egg wrapped in sausage meat, then breaded and deep-fried.

 I was lucky enough to visit Scotland when the fringe festival was going on, however, when I booked my trip I had never heard of it.
 I am so glad I was able to go and experience such an amazing and inspiring festival.